CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-4/03/page02-new.md

    Since there are no missing values, the row count should remain unchanged.

 ### Task 6: Training the Isolation Forest Model

+In this task, you'll train an Isolation Forest model using scikit-learn to detect anomalies in the sensor readings, and generate an anomaly score for every observation in the dataset.

 1. Select **+ Code** to add a new code cell below the current cell.